Karl Rolvaag

 Karl Fritjof Rolvaag (July 18, 1913 – December 20, 1990) was an American diplomat and politician who served as the 31st governor of Minnesota from March 25, 1963, to January 2, 1967, as a member of the Democratic-Farmer-Labor (DFL) Party.
 He was the son of the author and professor Ole E. Rølvaag.

 The 1962 election was held on November 6, but the results were not known until a 139-day recount was completed in March 1963.
 Rolvaag won the closest gubernatorial election in state history, defeating the incumbent, Elmer L. Andersen by 91 votes out of over 1.3 million cast.
-He is one of only four Minnesota Democrats to win a gubernatorial election with a Democrat in the White House.
+He is one of only five Minnesota Democrats to win a gubernatorial election with a Democrat in the White House.